bio-tools/biotoolsDocs/api_attribute_model_dev.rst

    - a biotoolsID is set (and can only be changed) by bio.tools admin.
 It can be retrieved by API, but if specified in the payload to a ``PUT`` or ``POST`` request will be disregarded.

 .. note::
-   - a URL-safe and Linked-Data-safe derivative of (often identical to) the tool name.
+   - the biotoolssID is a URL-safe and Linked-Data-safe derivative of (often identical to) the tool name.
 Allowed characters are uppercase and lowercase English letters (case insensitive!), decimal digits, hyphen, period, and underscore.
 Spaces can be preserved as underscore ("_").
    - see the `curation guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html#biotoolsid>`_